jackkim1994/Machine_Learning/ReadME.md

 - Part 2: Regression

 ## 1. Data Preprocessing
 Before we dive into Machine Learning, it is a good idea to clean up the data and prepare the training + testing dataset.
-Below codes are a short introduction to Data Preprocessing before actually applying ML algorithm.
+Below codes are a short introduction to Data Preprocessing using either R or Python.

 ### Taking Care of Missing Data
 **R**